Esri/ArcGIS-for-AutoCAD-API-Samples/Samples/CalculateNewField/AutoLisp/README.md

 ![Cover_](../../../Resources/Images/CalculateNewField-1.png)

 ## Description
-This example extracts elevation values in meters from a current field, creates a new field, and converts these values to feet.
+This example reads elevation values in meters from an exisitng attribute field, creates a new field, and converts these values to feet.
 The drawing includes a document feature layer for contour lines in Riverside, CA.